 Compared to the rest of the Metropolitan Los Angeles market, the North Corona submarket has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Agriculture is the dominant industry in this area.
+Agriculture is the dominant industry in this market.
 Most of the occupants of North Corona work from home.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.